TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ```
 The result should look something like this:
 ![white rectangle on gray background](data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAloAAAHEAgMAAACcsWzXAAABhGlDQ1BJQ0MgcHJvZmlsZQAAKJF9kT1Iw0AcxV/TSkUqImYQcchQnSyCiohTrUIRKoRaoVUH89EvaNKQpLg4Cq4FBz8Wqw4uzro6uAqC4AeIs4OToouU+L+k0CLGg+N+vLv3uHsHcI2KolmhOKDptplOJoRsblUIvyIEHv2YxbikWMacKKbgO77uEWDrXYxl+Z/7c/SqeUsBAgJxXDFMm3iDeHrTNhjvE/NKSVKJz4nHTLog8SPTZY/fGBdd5lgmb2bS88Q8sVDsYLmDlZKpEU8RR1VNp3wu67HKeIuxVqkprXuyF0by+soy02kOI4lFLEGEABk1lFGBjRitOikW0rSf8PEPuX6RXDK5ylDIsYAqNEiuH+wPfndrFSYnvKRIAuh6cZyPESC8CzTrjvN97DjNEyD4DFzpbX+1Acx8kl5va9EjoG8buLhua/IecLkDDD4Zkim5UpAmVygA72f0TTlg4BboWfN6a+3j9AHIUFepG+DgEBgtUva6z7u7O3v790yrvx8KVHLj7WPAsgAAAAlQTFRFNDQ0gICA////76SQuwAAAAlwSFlzAAAYTAAAGHQBn6hAIAAAAAd0SU1FB+gEFBIAAu2UQ3UAAAAZdEVYdENvbW1lbnQAQ3JlYXRlZCB3aXRoIEdJTVBXgQ4XAAABNUlEQVR42u3OUQkAIBAFsCthH0toR01pAX+FB24JVhWqjUTdy8vLy8vLy8vLy8vr99fcEZaXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5eXl5fX7RXGy8vLy8vLy8vLy8vr/SvUAWUTfy76T1mWAAAAAElFTkSuQmCC)
-The screen coordinate system used by this extension isn't scratch's typical 480x360 (from -240 to 240 for X and from -180 to 180 for Y), but instead it is 2x2 (from -1 to 1 on both axis).
-It's the same as in WebGL and OpenGL.
+The screen coordinate system used by this extension is not scratch's typical 480x360 (from -240 to 240 for X and from -180 to 180 for Y), but instead it is 2x2 (from -1 to 1 on both axis).
+It is the same as in WebGL and OpenGL.
-Here we created triangles that have vertex coordinates at -0.9 and 0.9, which doesn't qiute reach the boundaries of the screen, even though it gets close.
+Here we created triangles that have vertex coordinates at -0.9 and 0.9, which does not quite reach the boundaries of the screen, even though it gets close.

 Also, here we specified 6 vertices.
-Each tiangle has 3 vertices, so 6/3=2 it was treated as 2 triangles.
+Each triangle has 3 vertices, so 6/3=2 it was treated as 2 triangles.
 But specifying 3 vertices per each triangle is not the only way.
 In cases when some vertices are the same for multiple triangles, there are ways to specify once and reuse them rather than duplicating the data.
 There are 2 main ways to do it:

 ### List of indices